GSA/datagov-website/www.data.gov/apps.md

 Incorporates docks, buildings, rising waters, and other objects into user photographs to see potential scenarios.
 Allows users to quickly brainstorm “what if” scenarios with this easy-to-use tool.
 Requires minimal computer knowledge and is easy to use.
 Application:
 Used to visualize landscape changes, build out scenarios, and water level increases and decreases.

-* [Climate Resilience Evaluation and Awareness Tool (CREAT)](#tools-t9 "Climate Resilience Evaluation and Awareness Tool (CREAT)"): Provides information on climate impacts to assist water utilities to assess future risks and vulnerabilities.
+## Climate Resilience Evaluation and Awareness Tool (CREAT)

+Provides information on climate impacts to assist water utilities to assess future risks and vulnerabilities.

 Sponsor:
 EPA